Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Remove-AzureADApplicationKeyCredential.md

 # Remove-AzureADApplicationKeyCredential

 ## SYNOPSIS
-Remove a key credential from an application
+Removes a key credential from an application.

 ## SYNTAX